ssnd/seq-db/docs/en/10-graylog-support.md

+---
+id: graylog-support
+---

-# How SeqDB & Graylog work together
+# Graylog support

 ## Intro
 Graylog is a very popular tool that consumes logs from different inputs, then uses ElasticSearch to store/index/search logs.
 At Ozon we use SeqDB as the main database to store and analyze logs instead of ElastcSearch (why we do that is beyond the scope of this document).